sneakysneak/docs/pages/connector-authentication/Vincere.md

 3. Select the API Tab
 4. Click "Create new token" button, this will display the API Key
 5. Click "Create new Client ID" button, this will display the Client ID
-6. Enter the callback URL using your Cyclr Partner's **Service Domain** into the "Callback URL" field, e.g. {% raw %}https://app-h.cyclr.com/connector/callback{% endraw %}.
-Your Service Domain can be found in your Cyclr Partner Console under Settings > Integration Settings > Service Domain.
+6. Enter the callback URL using your Cyclr Partner's **Service Domain** into the "Callback URL" field, e.g. <br /> {% raw %}https://app-h.cyclr.com/connector/callback{% endraw %}. <br /> Your Service Domain can be found in your Cyclr Partner Console under Settings > Integration Settings > Service Domain.

 Connector Setup